I testified before the Department of Justice in a federal fraud case. That experience is why SureVett exists.

 The DOJ testimony

 That work led me into the middle of a federal fraud investigation.
-I was called to testify before the Department of Justice about a case that crystallized something I'd been feeling for years: the systems we rely on to verify trust are fundamentally broken.
+I was called to testify before the Department of Justice in a case that crystallized something I'd been feeling for years: the systems we rely on to verify trust are fundamentally broken.
 Not just in crypto — everywhere people need to distinguish what's real from what isn't.

 A decade at AWS